chrisrycx/DataBear/README.md

 2. Create a class for your sensor(s) following the interface defined below.
 Use existing classes as examples or templates.
 Share your sensor class with the DataBear project so others can use it.
+3. Create a driver for your platform (See Driver Interface)
-3. Create a new configuration file following the approach used in the examples folder.
+4. Create a new configuration file (YAML) following the approach used in the example folder.
+This file should be stored in your project directory.
-4. Create a short script to initialize and run DataBear.
-This script will register your sensor(s) class with DataBear and load the configuration file.
-See example.py for details.
+5. Set two environmental variables:

+    ```bash
+    : export DBDRIVER=<my driver>
+    : export DBSENSORS=<folder name with sensors>
+    ```
+6. Run/Stop DataBear
+    ```
+    : databear run <myconfig>.yaml
+    : databear shutdown

 ### DataBear API
 DataBear now features a rudimentary API for use with interprocess communication.
 Commands and responses are exchanged in JSON via UDP.